-Elco survives Twin Valley in PKs
+Elco survives Twin Valley in PKs in district opener

 MYERSTOWN - The Elco girls soccer team will remember its 18-0 regular season forever.